griphiam/markphilpot_com/content/2018/anime_fall_first.md

 ### [Yagate Kimi ni Naru](https://anilist.co/anime/101573)

 Being a fan of the source manga, I was very excited for this show.
-The character designs don't *quite* match what I expected coming from the manga, the animation is very good and the voice actresses of our two leads are pitch perfect.
+While the character designs don't *quite* match what I expected coming from the manga, the animation is very good and the voice actresses of our two leads are pitch perfect.
 The only trick will be where and how they decide to end the show.
 There isn't an obvious point that I can recall and I will be interested to see what kind of story they end up telling.